cdk1220/Project-1-CSE-4344-Spring-2018-/README.md

 ## Important
 Arguments have to be provided in the order specified above.
-For example, you cannot omit <server_IPaddress/name> and have <port_number> as the first argument.
+For example, for the client script, you cannot omit <server_IPaddress/name> and have <port_number> as the first argument.

+## Authors
 * **Don Kuruppu**

 ## Acknowledgments